diffblue/gitlab/doc/topics/offline/quick_start_guide.md

 ### Configure NTP

-In GitLab 15.4 and later, Gitaly Cluster doesn't function if `pool.ntp.org` is unreachable.
+In GitLab 15.4 and 15.5, Gitaly Cluster doesn't function if `pool.ntp.org` is unreachable.
 [Customize the time server setting](../../administration/gitaly/praefect.md#customize-time-server-setting) on the Gitaly and Praefect servers so they can use an accessible NTP server.